The trace space of anisotropic least gradient functions depends on the anisotropy: Construction

-with a larger constant $C(\phi)$.
-Denote the left hand side of inequality \eqref{eq:simplifiedequality4} by $r_{(m_1,...,m_n)}$.
-Without loss of generality, we may assume that $\alpha_0 < \frac{1}{2C(\phi)}$ (otherwise, we start the computation at a sufficiently large step of the construction).
+with a larger constant { $C_3(\phi)$}.
+Recall that in the construction at every step the angle $\alpha_{(m_1,...,m_n)}$ decreases by a factor of at least two.
+Without loss of generality, we may assume that $\alpha_0$ is small enough so that \eqref{eq:boundfrombelowonquotient} holds and that { $\alpha_0 < \frac{1}{2C_3(\phi)}$} (otherwise, we start the computation at a sufficiently large step of the construction).
 Then,

 Now, we compute the measure of $F'_\infty$.
 We have